nielsenjared/nielsenjared.github.io/content/blog/data-structure-hash-table-linear-probing/index.md

 A collision occurs in a hash table when our put method attempts to store multiple values at the same hash index.

+### What is Open Address Hashing?

+Open address hashing AKA open addressing AKA closed hashing is a general approach for resolving collisions in a hash table by, you guessed it, finding an open address and storing the value in it.

 ### What is Linear Probling?

-### TODO
+Linear probing is a specific application of open address hashing in which we search for an available index _linearly_.

 ## Data Structures in JavaScript: Linear Probing Hash Tables

 In this tutorial you learned linear probing.

-TODO
+This is the end of my series on hash tables, but it's also just the beginning!
+There are many hashing functions to explore, or should I say _probe_...